How to Do Research for Your Persona

 For example, if you’re a B2C company, you can use this type of information to fully digest the headaches in the persona’s life.
 On the other hand, if you’re a B2B company, this information gets boosted p to essential.
 You will need to figure out if you’re dealing with the decision-maker or trying to bypass the gatekeeper.

 Once you figure out who is who, you’ll be able to answer what metrics the persona is responsible for, what their day-to-day looks like and what tools and resources the person needs to get the job done right.

 Other areas you will want to research – what the persona’s biggest challenges are, what it means to be successful, how they learn new information and what exactly they are responsible for.

 As you read through these suggested steps, you might wondering how you’re supposed to make time for this on top of your company.
 Point blank, researching your persona is just as important as opening your business doors.
-A company such as PersonaBold Builder can help you accurately and quickly figure out your target audience.
+Breakthrough can help you accurately and quickly figure out your target audience.
 Since it does the research for you, you won’t have to worry about changing anything – except maybe your marketing technique, to deliver a more precise message.

 Join our mailing list.